WISPAPALOOZA 2018: highlights from a newbie

 Starting a WISP 101

 As a WISP vendor, I wanted to walk in a WISP’s shoes, so to speak.
 So, I attended Starting a WISP 101 on Master Monday.
 Considering many WISP founders start out as tech-savvy neighbors with a vision of improving connectivity in their local community, color me impressed.
-This session covered the many considerations involved in getting a WISP off the ground:
+This session covered the many considerations involved in starting a WISP and getting it off the ground:

 - Forming a legal entity - Choosing between Corp, S-Corp, LLC, LLC partnership, etc.

 - Dealing with regulations - Those bundling broadband with a regulated telecom service (e.g. backhaul point-to-point transmission) need to register with the FCC, and this can entail: a Form 499, a 214 license, an Eligible Telecommunications Carrier (ETC) designation, a state Public Utilities Commission (PUC) registration, a CLEC designation, a Form 477 broadband deployment, network outage reports, regulatory fees…

 - Spectrum access - Last-mile or backhaul; unlicensed - including the new 6 GHz FCC proposal and Microsoft Airband program vs. licensed.

 - Business planning - Register antenna locations (ASR registration); identify stakeholders; broadband data mapping (Form 477 illustrated) with GIS consultants or a software like RGIS (QGIS is the free version); build out obligations; create a signal propagation map considering your terrain and tree clutter; build out the total addressable market; survey the market; equipment choices; develop pricing; develop your subscriber revenue model; compile financial projections; tune your financial model; hiring; marketing…

 - Other topics - Hiring, marketing, selling, documentation, asset management